hibiscus11114/SOC-Portfolio/projects/windows-splunk-suspicious-powershell/REPRO.md

 1. Prerequisites:
    - Splunk Enterprise installed on ubuntu-soc, listening for UF on port 9997.
-   - Splunk Universal Forwarder installed and configured on the Windows host (`inputs.conf`, `outputs.conf` in `*/SplunkUniversalForwarder/etc/system/local/`).
+   - Splunk Universal Forwarder installed and configured on the Windows host (`configs/inputs.conf`, `configs/outputs.conf` in `*/SplunkUniversalForwarder/etc/system/local/`).
    - Sysmon installed on Windows with ProcessCreate (EventID=1) logging enabled.
    - Enable Module Logging and Script Block Logging (Local Group Policy or GPO).
    - Confirm Microsoft-Windows-PowerShell/Operational channel is active.